Loading...

 Franchise is a business model in which an entrepreneur (franchisee) licences the right to operate a business under a brand and operating framework actions of a larger company (franchisee).
 This model allows franchisees to leverage the franchisor's brand recognition, operations and support systems while still maintaining a level of autonomy in day-to-day operations.

-Marketing Driver
+Marketing driver

 Franchise marketing involves striking a balance between maintaining brand consistency across all locations and adapting marketing strategies to meet the unique needs and preferences of the local market.
 Franchise marketing efforts typically include focused brand messages, standardised promotional materials, combined with localization initiatives such as corporate engagement Community involvement, targeted promotions and partnerships with local businesses.

-Challenges and Opportunities
+Challenges and opportunities

 Franchise marketing poses unique challenges, including ensuring brand consistency across different locations, managing expectations and demand of franchisees as well as navigating legal and regulatory considerations.
 However, it also offers the opportunity to expand rapidly, leveraging the collective resources and expertise of the franchisor network and leveraging local market knowledge and connections.